-(a) Explain that we're going to try the same thing we just did again, but this time each of us is going to play a short rhythm on the imaginary taiko drum - DON DON DON - using our whole bodies and arms raising up and down to hit our imaginary drum.

-Then you are going to send energy to someone across the room and they are going to catch it.
-Then they will play the same rhythm and send energy to someone else in the room gesturing with your imaginary drumsticks in your extended arms and "throwing" the energy.
+- a) Explain that we're going to try the same thing we just did again, but this time each of us is going to play a short rhythm on the imaginary taiko drum DON DON DON using our whole bodies and arms raising up and down to hit our imaginary drum. - b) Then you are going to send energy to someone across the room and they are going to catch it.
+They will then play the same rhythm and send energy to someone else in the room.
+Gesture with your imaginary drumsticks in your extended arms and "throw" the energy.
 Repeat until everyone has received and sent energy.